 Leadership Overview

-The Hong Kong Monetary Authority has 5 executives leading key functions including strategy, operations, technology, information systems, and market oversight.
+Hong Kong Monetary Authority has 4 executives leading key functions including monetary stability, banking supervision, information technology, and central money markets.

 Leadership Roles at Hong Kong Monetary Authority